 AA degree here find that their hard work is rewarded with admission to some of the

-most selective colleges and universities (Brown, Columbia, Hampshire, University of
+most selective colleges and universities (Brown, Columbia, Dartmouth, University of

 Chicago and Weslyan, to name a few).